PlytonRexus/if-script-core/README.md

 > After a long delibration, I've discarded NearleyJS entirely and re-written the entire parser from scratch.
 > This will result in improved performance, more features, easier and more readable syntax and faster development. :)
 >
-> Unfortunately, this will also mean, the current syntax is obsolete and so are the following docs. :(
+> Unfortunately, this will also mean, the current syntax is obsolete and so is the following syntax documentation. :(

 An extremely simple syntax for writing interactive fiction that can be embedded in any website.